Thursday, August 12, 2010

 After wowing audiences over previous years, Asante Sana at Trephina Gorge will return in 2010, with 70 voices joined in harmony, building bridges across cultures and the community through their song.

-The Hermannsburg Historical Precinct will host performances by solo cellist, Nicolas Hempel and world famous musician Django Reinhardt, a descendent of the Reinhardt clan, will explore a fusion of different styles - from Flamenco, Latin, and Brazilian Jazz - which will be brought to life with his own artistic style and Gypsy influences.
+The Hermannsburg Historical Precinct will host performances by solo cellist, Nicolas Hempel and world-famous musician Django Reinhardt, a descendant of the Reinhardt clan, who will explore a fusion of different styles - from Flamenco, Latin, and Brazilian Jazz - which will be brought to life with his own artistic style and Gypsy influences.

 After its world premiere at the Darwin Festival, the play A Head Full of Love will also be included in the program for the Alice Desert Festival.
 Directed by Wesley Enoch and starring Collette Mann and Roxanne McDonald this production explores the relationship established between two women at the Alice Springs Beanie Festival.